Helium Accumulation and Thermonuclear Instabilities on Accreting White Dwarfs: From Recurring Helium Novae to Type Ia Supernovae: Results

-To further understand the correlation between enrichment, accretion rate and WD mass, we chose one of our initial WD masses ($M_{\rm WD,i}=0.8M_\odot$) and show in Figure \ref{fig:comp_080_specific} the evolution of five significant abundances for all eruptive HN type models.
-The figure demonstrates how the helium, carbon and oxygen abundances are weakly dependent on the accretion rate, while the abundance of magnesium is higher for higher masses and lower accretion rates, and it is negligible for the highest accretion rates.
-The silicon shows a non-negligible abundance only for an intermediate accretion rate (within the eruptive HN-type models).
-Higher rates do not enable sufficient diffusion time for silicon to form, and lower rates do not allow the WD to heat enough or grow enough in mass to produce silicon, resulting in substantial silicon production only for $\dot{M}_{\rm acc}\sim10^{-7}M_\odot\rm yr^{-1}$.
+To further understand the correlations between ejecta enrichment, accretion rate and WD mass, we chose one of our initial WD masses ($M_{\rm WD,i}=0.8M_\odot$) and show in Figure \ref{fig:comp_080_specific} the evolution of five significant abundances for all eruptive HN type models.
+The figure demonstrates how the helium, carbon and oxygen abundances are weakly dependent on the accretion rate, while the abundance of magnesium is higher for higher WD masses and lower accretion rates, and it is negligible for the highest accretion rates.
+The silicon shows a non-negligible abundance only for an intermediate accretion rate (within the eruptive HN-type models) --- we do not see silicon for our $\dot{M}_{\rm acc}>10^{-6}M_\odot\rm yr^{-1}$ models; for our $\dot{M}_{\rm acc}=10^{-6}M_\odot\rm yr^{-1}$ model we see trace amounts of silicon that increases with increasing WD mass, and becomes significant only when the WD mass becomes near-Ch; for our $\dot{M}_{\rm acc}=10^{-7}M_\odot\rm yr^{-1}$ model we see substantial amounts of silicon when the WD mass becomes $\gtrapprox1.1M_\odot$; and we see trace amounts again for $\dot{M}_{\rm acc}\lesssim10^{-7}M_\odot\rm yr^{-1}$.
+(See also Figures \ref{fig:comp_nova}, \ref{fig:comp_novazoom} and \ref{fig:comp_nova_065}$-$ \ref{fig:comp_novazoom_100}.)
+This reversing trend is the result of competing processes: (1) the depth of the TNR, for which if it occurs at a deeper point there is a richer reservoir of CO in the envelope; (2) the increased sub-surface density which is higher for higher WD masses; and (3) the temperature during the eruption, $T_{\rm max}$, which is about $3-6\times10^8K$ --- higher for lower accretion rates (see Figure \ref{fig:Tmax080mdots}), thus enhancing the silicon production rate.
+The very high accretion rates are poor in CO due to a short mixing time, and are at the lower end of $T_{\rm max}$, so the silicon production is not efficient for these models, even though the WDs mass significantly increases.
+At intermediate accretion rates, the longer inter-eruptive period allows more efficient mixing of WD core material into the envelope, enhancing the available CO for silicon production.
+Very low accretion rates ($\lessapprox10^{-7}M_\odot\rm yr^{-1}$) result in $m_{\rm ej}\sim m_{\rm acc}$, so the WD does not grow significantly in mass over time.
+Although, for a fixed WD mass, lower accretion rates are expected to produce higher peak temperatures, in these models the mass remains low even after long evolutionary times.
+In contrast, systems with intermediate accretion rates secularly increase the WD mass, and because their accretion is not excessively high, they still achieve high eruption temperatures.
+Consequently, the low accretion rate models never attain comparable WD masses and therefore do not reach the higher densities and peak temperatures achieved by the grown intermediate-rate models, so they remain below the temperature-density conditions required for significant silicon production, resulting in substantial silicon production only for intermediate accretion rates within the HN type regime.